rpechuk/masters-thesis/index.md

 A similar approach applies to other acceleration structures such as query caches and indexes.

 These optimizations can significantly improve TTA when load time is less than construction time.
-For pre-aggregation and related tiling methods, the impact on SC scales with the number of aggregation dimensions and resolution levels, as the number of assets can grow combinatorially across multi-view interactions.
+For pre-aggregation and related tiling methods, the impact on SC scales with the number of aggregation dimensions and resolution levels.
+For cross-filtering systems such as Mosaic generate these assets for each pair of interactable views, making the number of assets grow combinatorially across multi-view interactions.
 Overly aggressive pre-computation may yield high storage overhead with limited benefit if pre-computed assets remain unused.
-These diminishing returns suggest that pre-aggregation will be best applied when interaction spaces are constrained or when applied selectively to the most commonly used and/or latency sensitive interactions.
+These diminishing returns suggest that pre-aggregation is best applied when interaction spaces are constrained or when applied selectively to the most commonly used and/or latency sensitive interactions.

 ## Pre-rendering Visual Output

 Pre-rendering draws on web optimization techniques such as SSG or SSR, and involves generating static or semi-static visual outputs (SVG elements, raster images, etc) at publish time.
 This strategy targets TTR by reducing or eliminating the need for runtime data loading and rendering.
 Pre-rendering can take several forms:
 \vspace{-6pt}

 - **Initial Pre-rendering**: Only the initial state is pre-rendered.
-Dynamic content is attached at runtime via **hydration** to bind interactive logic to pre-rendered views. \vspace{-6pt}
+Dynamic content is attached at runtime via *hydration* to bind interactive logic to pre-rendered views. \vspace{-6pt}
 - **Total Pre-rendering**: All visualizations and all interaction states are pre-rendered.
 This is practical for visualizations with limited to no interaction and without frequent data updates. \vspace{-6pt}
 - **Mixed Pre-rendering**: A subset of selected interactions are prerendered (e.g., all options in a small menu).
 This is practical when the space of possible states is limited and known. \vspace{-6pt}